 Agricultural activities can contribute sediment loads to nearby streams.
-While agricultural landuses account for approximately 1.2 percent of the modeled land area in metals impaired TMDL watersheds, source tracking information shows minimal upland loading impact from these sources.
-Sedimentation/iron impacts from agricultural landuses are indirectly reflected in the streambank erosion allocations.
+While agricultural landuses account for only 1.2 percent of the modeled land area in metals impaired TMDL watersheds, source tracking efforts identified pastures and feedlots near impaired segments that have localized impacts on instream sediment and iron levels.
+Upland loading representation was based on precipitation and runoff, in which accumulation rates were developed using source tracking information regarding number of livestock, proximity and access to streams, and overall runoff potential.
+Sedimentation/iron impacts from agricultural landuses are also indirectly reflected in the streambank erosion allocations.